Department of Public Policy

 455 9/11 and Its Aftermath (PWAD 455) (3).
 Examines the nature of Islamic fundamentalist terrorism and strategies for addressing it, including analysis of post-9/11 changes to United States national security strategy, law enforcement and intelligence, and homeland security.

-460 Quantitative Analysis for Public Policy (3).
-Prerequisite, STOR 155.
-Application of statistical techniques, including regression analysis, in public policy program evaluation; research design; and data collection and management.
+460 Quantitative Analysis for Public Policy (4).
+Application of statistical techniques, including regression analysis, in public policy program evaluation, research design, and data collection and management.

 470 Business, Competition, and Public Policy (3).
 This course focuses on competition policy in the United States using relevant Supreme Court decisions as well as economic and policy-related motivation for specific business behavior.

-475 Political Economy of Food (3).
-This course examines the political and economic dimensions of the food we eat, how itís produced, who eats what, and the related social and environmental issues, both domestic and international, affecting the production, pricing, trade, distribution, and consumption of food.
+475 Political Economy of Food (ENEC 475) (3).
+This course examines the political and economic dimensions of the food we eat, how it's produced, who eats what, and the related social and environmental issues, both domestic and international, affecting the production, pricing, trade, distribution, and consumption of food.

-480 Environmental Decision Making (ENST 480) (3).
+480 Environmental Decision Making (ENEC 480) (3).
 Introduces factors shaping environmental decision making by individuals, businesses, governments, advocacy groups, and international institutions.
 Explores public policy incentives and action strategies for influencing them.

 490 Special Topics in Public Policy (3).
 Special topics in public policy for undergraduate and graduate students.

-496 Independent Study/Reading in Public Policy (1Ė6).
+496 Independent Study/Reading in Public Policy (16).
 Permission of the instructor.
 Independent reading in public policy.

-520 Environment and Development (ENST 520, INTS 520) (3).
+520 Environment and Development (ENEC 520) (3).
 Reviews environmental problems in developing countries.
 Analyzes proposed solutions, such as legal remedies, market instruments, corporate voluntary approaches, international agreements, and development policies.
-Discusses the link between trade and environment, environmental cases from the WTO, and sustainable development.
+Discusses the link between trade and environment, environmental cases from the World Trade Organization, and sustainable development.

-527 Principles of Public Finance for Public Policy (3).
+527 Applied Public Finance (3).
 Prerequisite, ECON 310 or 410, or PLCY 410 or 788.
 This course provides a foundation in public finance theory and applications.
 Students learn to analyze taxation policies and expenditures on income redistribution, programs for the poor (e.g., TANF), and social insurance programs (e.g., Social Security).

 530 Educational Problems and Policy Solutions (3).
 Reviews current debates and policy solutions in education.
 Topics analyzed through three of the most commonly used evaluative criteria: equity, efficiency, and effectiveness.
 Topics: equality of educational opportunity, racial segregation, the black-white test score gap, school choice, and the use of incentives to promote increased performance.
 Lecture, case studies, discussion.

 580 Implementing Change: Barriers and Opportunities in Policy, Government, and the Nonprofit Sector (3).
-An introduction to some of the sectors social change work occurs within: education, healthcare, local policy, philanthropy and nonprofit direct service.
+An introduction to some of the sectors within which social change work occurs: education, healthcare, local policy, philanthropy and nonprofit direct-service.
 Students will learn the fundamental systems of governance and accountability that guide them, and the opportunities or barriers that motivate and de-motivate people working within them.

 590 Special Topics in Public Policy (3).
 Special topics for undergraduate and graduate students.

-596 Independent Study/Reading in Public Policy (1Ė6).
+596 Independent Study/Reading in Public Policy (16).
 Permission of the instructor.
 Independent reading in public policy.

 690 Special Topics in Public Policy (3).
 Special topics for graduate or undergraduate students.

-696 Independent Study/Reading in Public Policy (1Ė6).
+696 Independent Study/Reading in Public Policy (16).
 Permission of the instructor.
 Independent reading in public policy.

 Courses for Graduate Students